 Japan - Ainu

-The Ainu are an indigenous people who inhabit the island of Hokkaido of Japan, as well as the north of Honshu, Japan’s main island and Sakhalin island, in Russia.
-There may be between 30,000 and 50,000Ainu in Japan (there are no official census figures, the Hokkaido Government conducted surveys of Ainu living conditions in Hokkaido in 1972, 1979, 1986, 1993, 1999, 2006 and 2013 and according to the latest survey, the population of Ainu in Hokkaido is at least 19,786.)
-Only a very small number remain fluent in their traditional language, which UNESCO recognizes as ‘critically endangered.’
+The Ainu are an indigenous people who primarily inhabit the island of Hokkaido in Japan, but also live in the north of Honshu, Japan’s main island, and Sakhalin island in Russia.
+There are more than 24,000 Ainu in Japan.
+While there are no official census figures, the Hokkaido Government conducted surveys of Ainu living conditions in Hokkaido in 1972, 1979, 1986, 1993, 1999, 2006 and 2013 and according to the latest survey, the population of Ainu in Hokkaido is at least 19,786.)
+Only a very small number of Ainu remain fluent in their traditional language, which UNESCO recognizes as ‘critically endangered.’

-The story of the Ainu is in many ways similar to that of many indigenous peoples in the world faced with colonialism from a technologically advanced society: resistance, defeat, subjugation, destruction of traditional legal systems and leadership, and disregard of indigenous land and resource ownership followed over the next centuries.
+Similar to many indigenous peoples in the world, the Ainu were faced with colonialism from a technologically more advanced society, which led to resistance, defeat, subjugation, destruction of traditional legal systems and leadership, and disregard of indigenous land and resource ownership followed over the next centuries.
 From the 14th century the Ainu began to increasingly feel pressure from the Japanese who were exerting control over southern Hokkaido.
 The Ainu offered some resistance to the Japanese invasion of their lands, usually in skirmishes but sometimes in pitched battles such as the Battle of Kunasiri-Menasi in 1789.

 Unfamiliar diseases and mistreatment by the Japanese authorities brought about a dramatic decline in the population between 1822 and 1854.
-The legal and political steps which would lead to the almost complete disintegration of Ainu society emerged during the Meiji period (1868-1912): direct administration by the Japanese government then was now to be exercised over Ainu land and people, leading to the legal extinguishment of all Ainu land rights and to a massive programme to encourage ethnic Japanese to settle in Hokkaido.
-These discriminatory government policies lead to a population explosion, with Hokkaido’s population soaring to over a million people with the Ainu being completely submerged in an ocean of foreign settlers.
+The legal and political steps which led to the almost complete disintegration of Ainu society emerged during the Meiji period (1868-1912): direct administration by the Japanese government was exercised over the Ainu and the land on which they lived, leading to the legal eradication of all Ainu land rights and to a massive initiative to encourage ethnic Japanese to settle in Hokkaido.
+These discriminatory government policies led to a population explosion with Hokkaido’s population soaring to over a million people and the Ainu vastly outnumbered by settlers.

 Little changed for the Ainu from a legal point of view until 1997, when legislation to protect and promote the Ainu language and culture was propelled by a court case, the Nibutani Dam case (Kayano v.
 Hokkaido Expropriation Committee), which recognized that the Ainu were a minority (and an indigenous people) under the International Covenant on Civil and Political Rights (ICCPR) with a distinctive culture under Article 27.
 This court decision, combined with the growing voice of the Ainu in international fora and shift in public perceptions, was a turning point.
-The Japanese Diet adopted the first significant law to take steps that were to begin promoting and protecting Ainu culture, language and tradition, the 1997 ‘Act on the Encouragement of Ainu Culture and the Diffusion and Enlightenment of Knowledge on Ainu Tradition'(the so-called Ainu Culture Promotion Act).
+The Japanese Diet adopted the first significant law to take steps that were to begin promoting and protecting Ainu culture, language and tradition, the 1997 Act on the Encouragement of Ainu Culture and the Diffusion and Enlightenment of Knowledge on Ainu Tradition (the so-called Ainu Culture Promotion Act).

 In September 2007, Japan was one of 144 members of the UN General Assembly to support the Declaration on the Rights of Indigenous Peoples.
-Japan’s House of Representatives and House of Councilors unanimously adopted the ‘Resolution to Recognize the Ainu as being an indigenous people.
-However, in June 2008, the Diet finally did vote to recognize the Ainu as ‘an indigenous people in Japan.
+Japan’s House of Representatives and House of Councilors unanimously adopted the ‘Resolution to Recognize the Ainu as an Indigenous People’ in June 2008, which led to the Ainu being officially recognized by the government as an indigenous people in Japan.
 Some Ainu viewed the recognition as merely symbolic, with unclear benefits for dealing with the problems of social and economic marginalization, and noted the absence of any apology for past policies of land theft, cultural repression and forced assimilation.
 Others noted that official recognition could lead to increased pride within the Ainu community and a greater desire to preserve Ainu culture.
-The Diet and the government acted just weeks before a G-8 summit in Hokkaido, and some observers felt that Japan made the move in order to bolster its claim to the Ainu-inhabited Kurile Islands, which is disputed by Russia.
+The Diet and the government acted just weeks before a G-8 summit in Hokkaido, leading some observers to believe Japan made the move in order to bolster its claim to the Ainu-inhabited Kurile Islands, which have been disputed by Russia.